sehab1611251/Clustering/README.md

 # Clustering
 In this clustering problem, I have implemented three Unsupervised Learning algorithms: the Mixture of Gaussians, Mean Shift, and Normalized Cut, and explained the difference between the three models.
+These algorithms were implemented on the handwritten digits MNIST dataset.

 Below are the results and differences between these models:
 ### 1. Mixture of Gaussians